RECENT NEWS

 About India

 In 2023, the Central Electricity Authority's National Electricity Plan predicted that coal would comprise less than one-third of the country's total installed capacity by 2031-2032, with non-fossil based energy sources accounting for approximately 68% of the total capacity.
-This change would be in line with India’s Paris Agreement targets, updated in August 2022, – to reduce the emissions intensity of its GDP by 45% by 2030.
+This change would be in line with India’s Paris Agreement targets, updated in August 2022, to reduce the emissions intensity of its GDP by 45% by 2030.
 However, in absolute terms, coal use is expected to increase as the nation’s overall energy demand grows.
 India has set an ambitious target to deploy 450 GW of renewable energy by 2030, which is critical to meet growing demand with clean energy.
 India has not put out details backing its 2070 Net Zero target announced in 2021.
-In early 2023, the government of India announced that it would pause new plans for coal plants (outside of those already in the pipeline) for the next five years, but by the end of the year, the government gave the contrasting statement that it would indeed double coal production by 2030 and add 88 GW of thermal power plant capacity by 2032, much of which will be coal, in order to meet growing demand.
+In contrast to climate commitments and previous coal phasedown goals, the government of India announced in 2023 that it would indeed double coal production by 2030 and add 88 GW of thermal power plant capacity by 2032, much of which will be coal, in order to meet growing demand.

 Capacity (MW)